 For vitamin D:

-Elizabeth Dehn for One Love Organics Active Moisture Time Release Vitamin D Moisture Mist ($39 in the shop).
+Elizabeth Dehn for One Love Organics Active Moisture Time Release Vitamin D Moisture Mist ($39).
 What I like most about One Love Organics Vitamin D Active Moisture Time Release is the vitamin D part.
 There aren’t too many cosmetic products with vitamin D, which is a shame since most of us are vitamin D deficient.
 One Love Organics uses shitake mushroom extract, which is a good source of ergocalciferol or vitamin D2.
 This is a good thing because ergocalciferol helps protect the skin from sun damage.
 The simple formula also has alpine rose extract, which contains the skin whitening compound arbutin.
 Rice extract serves as an antioxidant, while aloe and safflower moisturize.
 Read the full review.

 Hyalogic Episilk Facial Mist ($19.95).
 For a hydrating spray, it doesn’t get much simpler than Hyalogic.
 This brand’s schtick is hyaluronic acid; the facial mist consists of sodium hyaluronate, and that’s it (apart from water and a natural preservative).
 Jane, our reviewer, reported “dewier” skin after using it.
 Read the full review.